Moving to College Station (Bryan), TX

 Excellence in Education

 Texas A&M University boasts top-notch academic and research opportunities that help boost the economy and enrich the community overall.
-Students here are proud to call themselves Aggies and relish the community-wide support they receive from everyone in town.
+Students here are proud to call themselves Aggies, join the Corps of Cadets, participate in traditions like Silver Taps and Bonfire Memorial, celebrate Aggie Ring Day, and relish the community-wide support they receive from everyone in town, including the Fightin’ Aggie Band and Aggie Voice spirit.

 Family-Friendly & Fun

 College Station is considered one of the safest cities in Texas, making it an ideal place to raise a family.
-The residents are welcoming, the education system is strong and there are plenty of recreational opportunities to stay active.
+The residents are welcoming with strong community diversity, the education system is strong and there are plenty of outdoor recreation opportunities to stay active.

 Affordable Living

-With housing and overall living costs lower than the national average, settling down in College Station is an excellent choice for individuals and families looking for a new town to call home.
+With housing costs and overall cost of living lower than the national average, plus reasonable property taxes in Brazos County, settling down in College Station is an excellent choice for individuals and families looking for a new town to call home.
 Furthermore, Texans enjoy a zero percent personal income tax, meaning more of your hard-earned money stays in your pocket.

 A Vibrant Community Spirit

-This vibrant college town is diverse, welcoming and inclusive.
+This vibrant college town celebrates community diversity and is welcoming and inclusive, from Corps of Cadets traditions to Aggie Voice unity.
 Living in College Station means making meaningful connections quickly and feeling right at home.
-Along with an energetic sports and entertainment scene, you’ll enjoy cultural delights like music, theater, museums, galleries and more.
+Along with an energetic sports and entertainment scene, you’ll enjoy cultural delights like music, theater, museums, galleries, and more.

 Delicious Eats

-The food industry in College Station doesn’t only cater to the Aggies!
+The food industry in Bryan-College Station doesn’t only cater to the Aggies, with options from the Brazos Valley Farmer’s Market to the Texas wine scene!
 You’ll find a diverse scene here with a wide range of dining options and something to please every palate.
-From local favorite Tex-Mex and barbecue, to food trucks, farm-to-table and international cuisine, there is truly something to satisfy everyone.
+From local favorite Tex-Mex and barbecue to food trucks, farm-to-table cuisine from the Brazos Valley Farmer’s Market, Texas wine scene tastings, and international cuisine, there is truly something to satisfy everyone.

 So, what’s not so great about this place?